aws/aws-application-networking-k8s/docs/how-it-works.md

 # AWS Gateway API Controller User Guide

-The AWS Gateway API Controller lets you connect services across multiple Kubernetes clusters, EC2 instances, containers, and serverless functions through a Gateway API interface.
+The AWS Gateway API Controller lets you connect services across multiple Kubernetes clusters through a Gateway API interface.
+It is also designed to connect services running on EC2 instances, containers, and as serverless functions.
-It does this by leveraging AWS VPC Lattice, which handles the connections to the AWS infrastructure, and Kubernetes Gateway API calls to manage Kubernetes objects.
+It does this by leveraging AWS VPC Lattice, which works with Kubernetes Gateway API calls to manage Kubernetes objects.

 This document describes how to set up the AWS Gateway API Controller and provides example use cases.
 With the controller deployed and running, you will be able to manage services for multiple Kubernetes clusters and other targets on AWS through the following:

 * **CLI**: Use `aws` and `eksctl` to create clusters and set up AWS policies.
-Use `helm` to deploy the controller.
 Then use `kubectl` and YAML files to set up Kubernetes objects.
 * **AWS Console**: View VPC Lattice assets through the VPC area of the AWS console.

 While separating the application developer from the details of the underling infrastructure, the controller also provides a Kubernetes-native experience, rather than creating a lot of new AWS ways of managing services.